noroutine/dust4j/README.md

 Thanks
 ------

-Thanks go to Aleksander Williams (https://github.com/akdubya) for creating such a nice templating rocket.
+Thanks go to [Aleksander Williams](https://github.com/akdubya) for creating such a nice templating rocket.
-Also special thanks to LinkedIn (http://linkedin.com/) for taking care of it
+Also special thanks to [LinkedIn](http://linkedin.com/) for taking care of it

+Thanks to you if feedback, bugs and suggestions!
+Also please consider contributing to this project!

 Links
 -----

 * Original dust.js: http://akdubya.github.com/dustjs/
 * dust.js LinkedIn fork: http://linkedin.github.com/dustjs/